Table of Contents

 By default, the Kali Linux BeagleBone Black image contains the kali-linux-default metapackage similar to most other platforms.
 If you wish to install extra tools please refer to our metapackages page.

-To install a pre-built image of the standard build of Kali Linux on your BeagleBone Black, follow these instructions:
+To install Kali on your Beaglebone Black, follow these instructions:

 - Get a fast microSD card with at least 16GB capacity.
 Class 10 cards are highly recommended.

 - Use the dd utility to image this file to your microSD card (same process as making a Kali USB.